Avenues to generalising Bell inequalities: Bell inequalities for .

 \subsection{Application to the $\mathcal{B}_{2,3,3}$ Bell scenario}

-The expressions $\BF_{\text{ABS}}$ and $\BF_{\rp}$ from Eqs.~\eqref{abs} and \eqref{re}, respectively, define large families of Bell inequalities.
-To probe their usefulness, in this subsection we focus on a special case in which the $g$ function is symmetric, i.e., $g((x,y))=g((y,x))$.
-We considered a Bell scenario with 3 measurements per party (i.e., $\X=\{0,1,2\}=\Y$) and three outcomes per measurement (i.e., $\A=\{0,1,2\} = \Bo$), and optimized the $R$ ratio over all symmetric $g$ functions for both $\BF_{\text{ABS}}$ and $\BF_{\rp}$.
+The expressions $\BFA_{\text{ABS}}$ and $\BFA_{\rp}$ from Eqs.~\eqref{abs} and \eqref{re}, respectively, define large families of Bell inequalities.
+To probe their usefulness, in this subsection we focus on a special case in which the $g$ function is symmetric, i.e., $g((x,y))=g((y,x))$\mk{, and the correlations stem from the experimental setups defined in Sec.~\ref{se:multiport}}.
+We considered a Bell scenario with 3 measurements per party (i.e., $\X=\{0,1,2\}=\Y$) and three outcomes per measurement (i.e., $\A=\{0,1,2\} = \Bo$), and optimized the $R$ ratio over all symmetric $g$ functions for both $\BFA_{\text{ABS}}$ and $\BFA_{\rp}$.
 The possibility of violations of inequalities were investigated in the interferometric setup described in Sec.~\ref{se:multiport} by optimising over the choice of measurement settings for Alice and Bob given by the local phases, and the input state $\ket{\Psi}$.
 Unfortunately, the inequalities that we found are not tight, i.e. they do not define a facet of a local realistic polytope of full-correlation functions.

-In case of the inequalities based on norm, $\BF_{\text{ABS}}$, the largest value of the ratio we found was $R\approx1.0482$ for the function $ g(x,y)=\delta_{x,2}\delta_{y,2}$.
+In case of the inequalities based on norm, $\BFA_{\text{ABS}}$, the largest value of the ratio we found was $R\approx1.0482$ for the function $ g(x,y)=\delta_{x,2}\delta_{y,2}$.

-Regarding the inequalities based on taking the real part of expression, $\BF_{\rp}$, the best ratio of violation we found is $R\approx1.167$ for $g(x,y)=(1-\delta_{x,0})(1-\delta_{y,0})$.
+Regarding the inequalities based on taking the real part of expression, $\BFA_{\rp}$, the best ratio of violation we found is $R\approx1.167$ for $g(x,y)=(1-\delta_{x,0})(1-\delta_{y,0})$.
 It is worth mentioning that this ratio is larger than the one corresponding to an inequality derived by \.Alsina et al.~\cite{Zyczkowski2016operational} ($R\approx1.137$), who considered the same Bell scenario.

 The maximum violation ($R\approx1.167$) is attained for the state

 where $a\approx-0.627,\,b\approx0.462$.
 Although the structure of this state looks very similar to that of the state that maximally violates the CGLMP inequality \cite{CGLMP02}, its $\frac{a}{b}$ ratio is different from that of the latter.